younginnovations/blog.yipl.com.np/_posts/2015-08-29-how-to-integrate-hookah-laravel.md

 ---
 layout: post
-title: "How to integrate hookah smoke tests with laravel"
+title: "How to integrate hookah smoke tests with Laravel 5"
 author: geshan_manandhar
 modified: 2015-08-29
 tags: [ testing, quality, smoke tests, hookah]
 ---

 We made our smoke testing library [hookah](https://github.com/younginnovations/hookah) open source last week.
-We are currently using it to test some web applications we have built with [Laravel](http://laravel.com).
+We are currently using it to test some web applications we have built using [Laravel](http://laravel.com).
 Though Laravel testing is more expressive, hookah is just a smoke testing library which can be used in any framework or even language as long as there is a login form with 2 fields and a submit button.
-In this post I will reaveal a brief how to on how to integrate Hookah with Laravel 5.x.
+In this post I will reveal how to integrate Hookah with Laravel 5.x.

 ![Hookah + Laravel = Super smoke tests](/images/hookah-laravel/hookah-laravel-5.png)